 When you have approval, you will need to do several things.

-You will need to have a valid risk assessment for the event, (guidance can be found on the SWAST Intranet here.
+You will need to have a valid risk assessment for the event, EVEN FOR CLASSROOM EVENTS – BUT ESPECIALLY IMPORTANT FOR ANY EXERCISES (guidance and forms can be found on the SWAST Intranet here. many are already written or can easily be adapted so it isn’t hard).
 When you have a suitable risk assessment in place download this form,CPD EVENT BOOKING FORM & complete all the details, & attache the risk assessment you will be using, and send it all into us.